 Take wedding invitations.
 The average stationery designer earns over $52,000 a year, according to ZipRecruiter.
 As a designer and printer, a fair chunk of your income could come from creating beautiful, custom wedding invitations and thank you notes.
 And that's just one of many arts and crafts options to explore!

 If you have a passion for horticulture or favor Ikebana, the traditional Japanese art of flower arrangement, you might consider creating floral designs for weddings.

-You'll also need to deliver them to the wedding or reception venue.
+You'll also need to deliver them to the wedding venue (and/or reception venue).
 This could mean having refrigeration units in your home or business and using a suitable van for transport.

 Getting into floral design does entail some initial cost.
-Still, you could bring in a median annual income of over $52,000 for doing what you love.
+Still, you could bring in a median annual income of more than $53,000, per Salary.com, for doing what you love.

 8. Take the lead as a wedding planner

 Some people can't organize a family dinner, much less plan a big event for over 100 guests.
-However, if organizing is your strong suit and have experience planning parties and events on a major scale, there are harried couples in need of your assistance – and they're willing to pay for your help.
+However, if organizing is your strong suit, and you have experience planning parties and events on a major scale, there are harried couples in need of your assistance – and they're willing to pay for your help with wedding planning.